CT - Computed Tomography

 Please note that a referral letter is required before an appointment can be confirmed.

-Computed tomography (CT) is a painless, non-invasive scan used to detect many diseases and injuries.
-A CT scan takes a series of x-ray images from many angles around you and these images are then processed to produce cross-sectional images of your
+A CT scan is a painless, non-invasive scan that takes images of your bones, muscles, organs, and blood vessels.
+A CT scan takes a series of x-ray images from many angles around you and these images are then processed to produce cross-sectional images of your body.

 What you should know